Basile de Carvalho

 Basile Salomon Pereira de Carvalho (born 31 October 1981) is a former professional footballer who played as a forward.
-Born in Senegal, he made he made six FIFA-official appearances for the Guinea-Bissau national team in 2011 and 2012, scoring twice.
+Born in Senegal, he made six FIFA-official appearances for the Guinea-Bissau national team in 2011 and 2012, scoring twice.

 Club career

 France

 De Carvalho was born in Ziguinchor, Senegal.
 He joined the French club Louhans-Cuiseaux in 2000, and scored 15 goals in 38 games across two seasons there.
 Between 2002 and 2004, he played for Sochaux, with a one-year period out on loan to Sedan.
 De Carvalho then spent five years between 2005 and 2010 with Brest in Ligue 2 and Championnat National.
 In the beginning of 2010, he signed for Strasbourg in Championnat National, scoring once in 15 matches.

 Lokomotiv Plovdiv

 In 2010, De Carvalho joined Lokomotiv Plovdiv as a replacement for Garra Dembélé, who had just been sold to Levski Sofia.
 In six months there, he scored 7 goals in 13 matches.
 In January 2011, De Carvalho was close to being transferred to Levski Sofia, but the deal eventually fell through, purportedly due to his chronic shoulder problems.
 He continued to be a regular starter for Lokomotiv Plovdiv, when physically fit, during the 2011–12 season.
 On 15 March 2012, De Carvalho was sent off after an altercation with Hristo Yovov in the quarter-final of the Bulgarian Cup, which his team eventually won 2–1 after extra time.